YOUR RIGHTS

 IF YOU ARE CONTACTED BY THE FBI

 If you are asked to meet with FBI agents for an interview, you have the right to say you do not want to be interviewed.
 If you agree to an interview, have a lawyer present.
-You do not have to answer any questions you feel uncomfortable answering, and can say that you will only answer questions on a specific topic.
+Remember, you do not have to answer any questions you feel uncomfortable answering, and can say that you will only answer questions on a specific topic.

 IF YOU ARE ARRESTED